This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 To prevent this, you can include into your onboarding or send via emails the instructions for users to use screen lock, full-device encryption, and remote data erasure capabilities on their Android or iOS devices.

 Many physicians use personal smartphones to send health information.
-A secure messaging platform within your app will mitigate this risk factor.
-Another solution is encrypted password-protected health portals where patients can read messages from their doctors without actually any PHI in them (e.g., “Dear User, you’ve got a new message from [redacted]”).
+A secure messaging platform within your app will mitigate this risk.
+Another solution is encrypted password-protected portals where patients can read messages from their doctors without actually any PHI in them (e.g., “Dear User, you’ve got a new message from [redacted]”).

-Even all the features listed above can’t guarantee your app’s absolute security.
-However, having them all should convince an auditor that you’ve done enough to protect patient records and other sensitive information in compliance with the HIPAA requirements.
+Even though all the above solutions together can’t guarantee your app’s absolute security, their implementation should convince an auditor that you’ve done enough to protect patient records and other sensitive information in compliance with the HIPAA requirements.

 The entire software development process should occur with an eye on fulfilling government requirements for healthcare applications.

-Don’t attempt to meet all HIPAA requirements on your own if you don’t have enough expertise or experience.
-It’s always better to hire third-party experts to consult, review your existing app architecture, analyze your current HIPAA-compliance preparedness, and audit your entire system.
+If you don’t have enough expertise or experience in HIPAA-compliant software development, it’s always better to hire third-party experts to advise you, review your existing app architecture, audit your entire system, and analyze your current preparedness.

 A qualified HIPAA or security specialist will help you understand what kinds of data you deal with qualify as PHI.
 This may be the first step to a new app development, allowing to design the future database properly.
 The expert can also advise on what kind of data you can avoid sharing through your mHealth app and define the security requirements for it.

-Outsourcing the HIPAA-compliant software development to an agency with a corresponding track record also can solve this problem while saving costs.
+Outsourcing healthcare software projects to an agency with a corresponding track record also can solve this problem while saving costs.
 Experienced healthcare app developers will build your product faster, and the hourly rates of remote developers are often considerably lower than in the US.
 This is a bonus both for startups and established health tech companies and healthcare providers.